JustTrev/Xb2XInput/README.md

 Just thought I'd share an application that hasn't seen much traction other than hard google searching lol; Xb2Input.

-After doing a few quick searches on the LTT forums, I wasn't able to find anything relatable that was public, so I think this might be a first post of its kind?...
-Please correct me if I am wrong and if the creator "emoose" can find my messages on GitHub, that would be wonderful

 I've never quite shared anything that I've written in the past before, which has me quite nervous/scared about it, and I've wanted to tip my hat into the community ring for a while..
 I am very much a n00b when it comes to programming, please don't take this the wrong way as I've spent serval days working on a small C# project for the Xb2Input program (that was lovely written by emoose on Github).